 Grand Champion Swine Winner Shares Her Knowledge with Fellow 4-H Members

 As the North Florida Livestock Show and Sale exhibitors begin their search for their project, Taylor County 4-H Member Liz Newman prepared a tip sheet to educate her club on how to select a prospect for show.
 The North Florida Livestock show, and sale is slated for February 21-24, 2021.
 Now is a good time to begin looking for your prospect and begin prepping the pen.
-Liz’s easy to read guide for selecting your show prospect is a great tool to use as a guide for your selection.
-Having a senior 4-H member share their content knowledge with her peers embodies the meaning of 4-H. She definably is pointing her hands to larger service for her club members as she helps them become successful in the livestock arena.
+Liz’s easy-to-read guide for selecting your show prospect is a great tool to use as a guide for your selection.
+Having a senior 4-H member share their content knowledge with her peers embodies the meaning of 4-H. She definitely is pointing her hands to larger service for her club members as she helps them become successful in the livestock arena.

 THINGS YOU NEED TO KNOW & DO WHEN SELECTING YOUR SHOW PROSPECT

 Authored by: Liz Newman, Senior 4-H Member of UF/IFAS Extension Taylor County

 - Establish a good relationship with them.
 Be able to go to them with any questions you may have.
 NO question is a bad or dumb question